Sacek073/ciphers_checker/README.md

 In case that nmap is not in PATH, the script will probably fail.
 In that case you can modify the line above and specify the path to nmap.

-If you wish to use sslscan, you need to configure the path of the sslscan in the functions.py file on line 9.
+**If you wish to use sslscan for testing SSLv2 and SSLv3, you need to configure the path of the sslscan in the functions.py file on line 9.**

 Before running the script, it is necessary to install the required python packages.
 This can be done by running the following command: